-Sale of goods comprises the sale of software and hardware, and is recognised when the Group has transferred to the buyer the significant risks and rewards of ownership of the goods supplied.
-Significant risks and rewards are generally considered to be transferred to the buyer when the customer has taken undisputed delivery of the goods.
+Sale of goods is recognised when the Group has transferred to the buyer the significant risks and rewards of ownership, generally when the customer has taken undisputed delivery of the goods.

-Revenue from the sale of hardware or software products with no significant service obligation is recognised on delivery.
-Where software or hardware requires significant tailoring, modification or integration the revenue is recognised using the percentage of completion method as described below.
+Revenue from the sale of goods with no significant service obligation is recognised on delivery.
+Where significant tailoring, modification or integration is required, revenue is recognised in the same way as construction contracts for telecommunication systems described below.

-When goods are sold together with customer loyalty incentives, the arrangement is considered a multiple-element arrangement.
-The consideration receivable is allocated between the components of the sale based on their fair values.
+When goods are sold together with customer loyalty incentives, the consideration receivable is allocated between the sale of goods and sale of incentives based on their fair values.
 Revenue from sales of incentives is recognised when they are redeemed by customers in exchange for products supplied by the Group.